Once the sun has gone down, the chiminea can keep your home warm and cozy.

 However, time takes its toll on the chiminea as it can wear down and start to corrode.

-But instead of replacing it, you can simply repaint the surface with a heat resistant paint.
+But instead of replacing it, you can simply repaint the surface with heat-resistant paint.

 When it’s about picking the right paint for a chiminea, you will need to use a paint that is best suited for stoves, ovens, and BBQs.